WNTP: WZZD

 In 1977, management decided that the WIBG image and call sign were no longer an asset.
 After a highly publicized final week featuring many of the personalities from the station's peak years, the call letters were changed to WZZD.

 The station began to call itself "The All New Wizzard 100", and adopted a heavily researched Top 40 format.
 Listeners did not respond, and the format was changed to disco music, which did not fare much better.
 In 1980, the station was sold to Christian broadcaster Communicom, which began airing Contemporary Christian music and Christian talk and teaching shows.
-The station had a schedule similar to sister station (and another former top 40 station) 970 WWDJ in the New York City radio market.
+The station had a schedule similar to sister station (and another former top 40 station) WWDJ in the New York City radio market.
 WZZD played music about half the day and Christian programs and features during the other half of the day.

 The WZZD antenna was redesigned in 1986 to reduce the number of towers.
 It improved coverage to the north and west, a change that if it had been made in the 1960s may have improved the success of WIBG in its battle with WFIL.

 In 1994, Communicom sold WZZD to Salem Media.
 Under Salem, WZZD kept the Christian music and teaching format initially.
 But by the late 1990s, music was cut back to a couple of hours a day.
 By 2002, WZZD ran nearly all teaching and almost no music at all.

 WNTP

 In 2004, WZZD and WFIL's features and programs were merged onto WFIL as WZZD dropped the Christian format in favor of conservative talk.
-It changed its call letters to WNTP, to stand for News Talk Philadelphia.
+It changed its call letters to WNTP, to stand for "News Talk Philadelphia".
 Beginning in 2006, WNTP became the flagship station for the Saint Joseph's University Hawks college basketball radio network, as well as airing college sports of Penn State University, Drexel University, and the University of Pennsylvania for the Philadelphia audience.

 In 2007, WNTP again redesigned and modified its daytime antenna, which improved its signal in the suburban counties around Philadelphia.

 On November 4, 2019, WNTP rebranded as "Philadelphia's AM 990 The Answer".
-Most Salem talk stations, including WNYM New York and KRLA Los Angeles, call themselves "The Answer."
+Most Salem talk stations, including WNYM in New York (the former WWDJ) and KRLA in Los Angeles, call themselves "The Answer".